9 Things to do in Kandy, Sri Lanka

 9) Temple of the Tooth Relic

-When visiting Kandy, you have to visit the Temple of the Tooth Relic.
+When visiting Kandy, you have to visit the Temple of the Tooth Relic: a unesco-recognized shrine.
 This temple houses the upper left canine from Buddha.
 Before entering the temple, you’ll have to pass a security check of your bags and a personal check.
-There was in the 1990s a bombing at the gate of the temple, so, therefore, these security reasons.
-After you entered the temple, you have to take off your shoes and leave them at a booth.
+There was a bombing in the 1990s at the gate of the temple, which is why there are these security measures.
+After you enter the temple, you have to take off your shoes and leave them at a booth.

 When we entered the temple complex, we admired it with awe.
 The original temple of the tooth is very beautiful!
-The original temple sits in a building now to protect it, so this was something I’ve never seen.
-The temple complex also houses a temple where the Sri Lankan independence was signed.
+The original temple is located in another building now, to protect it.
+Never seen something like this.
+The temple complex also houses a temple where the Sri Lankan independence was signed; a replica of this building can be found in Colombo.

 Temple Fact: The doors are opened at around 5.30 AM, 9.30 AM, and 6.30 PM.